smartsheet-platform/bulk-user-add/README.md

 * EMAIL_DOMAINS - zero or more email domains controlled by your organization.
 See the detailed discussion of EMAIL_DOMAINS below.

 By default, Smartsheet's has an opt-in account membership model - users cannot be added to a Smartsheet account without their explicit consent.
-It means that when you attempt to add a user to your account, an email invitation is sent to the user's email address asking him/her to join.
+This means that when you attempt to add a user to your account, an email invitation is sent to the user's email address asking him/her to join.

 Let's say that you own example.com, and you want to provision Smartsheet logins for 10k members of example.com seamlessly - without requiring them to take an action.
-Contact our Smartsheet account representative to add a domain record to your account - be prepared to provide proof of domain ownership.
+Contact your Smartsheet account representative to add a domain record to your account - be prepared to provide proof of domain ownership.
 Once the domain record is in place, add the domain to the EMAIL_DOMAINS list, and the members of example.com can be seamlessly provisioned via this utility.

-There are several exception to this rule:
+There are several exception to this rule when an attempt to add a user will fail.
+In these scenarios the utility will print a meaninful error message and will continue to execute through the rest of the user list:

 * You are attempting to add the user as a licensed sheet creator, and you have already exhausted the number of licensed allotted for your account
 * You are attempting to add the user as a regular member (rather than a licensed sheet creator), and the user already owns one or more sheets - in that case, the user must be added as a licensed sheet creator